-Exoscale maintains a list of its sub-Processors at https://www.exoscale.com/privacy/#data-processors.
+Exoscale maintains a list of its sub-Processors per Service at https://www.exoscale.com/privacy/#data-processors.
 Exoscale informs the Client of any intended changes concerning the addition or replacement of other Processors at least 30 days in advance.
-Exoscale makes sure Data Processing Addendums are in place with its sub-Processors to ensure compliance with the GDPR.
+Exoscale makes sure Data Processing Addendums are in place with its sub-Processors to ensure compliance with the GDPR and our security/data protection policies.
 If the Client objects the addition or replacement of a sub-Processor, they may terminate the services as described in the T&C.

 8. Data Subject Rights

 Exoscale assists the Client for the fulfilment of their obligation to respond to requests for exercising the data subject’s rights as laid down in Chapter III of the GDPR: (a) right of access by the data subject, (b) right to rectification, (c) right to erasure, (d) right to restriction of processing, and (e) right to data portability.
 Upon receiving such requests from data subjects, Exoscale uses commercially reasonable efforts to forward requests to the Client.